smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/loki_std.md

 compareMedian(string(benchspy.ErrorRate))
 ```

+## What’s Next?

-We have used standard metrics, which are the same as in the first test, now let's see how you can use your custom LogQl queries.
+In this example, we used standard metrics, which are the same as in the first test.
+Now, [let’s explore how to use your custom LogQL queries](./loki_custom.md).

 > [!NOTE]
-> Don't know whether to use `Loki` or `Direct` query executors?
-[Read this!](./loki_dillema.md)

-You can find the full example [here](...).
+> You can find the full example [here](https://github.com/smartcontractkit/chainlink-testing-framework/tree/main/wasp/examples/benchspy/loki_query_executor/loki_query_executor_test.go).